Blog Details

 Immediate Actions

-After pressure washing completion:
+After pressure washing completion, ensure your contractor:

-1. Inspect all cleaned surfaces for damage
+1. Inspects all cleaned surfaces for damage

-2. Document service results with photos
+2. Documents service results with photos

-3. Check interior spaces for water infiltration
+3. Checks interior spaces for water infiltration

-4. Test exterior electrical outlets
+4. Tests exterior electrical outlets

-5. Remove protective coverings from plants
+5. Removes protective coverings from plants

-6. Verify proper drainage around foundation
+6. Verifies proper drainage around foundation

 Long-term Protection